bgempire/bgarmor/README.md

 compatible and portable.
 It also features a project development structure to aid the game development workflow and ease the release process.

+Take a look at the [Quickstart Guide](https://github.com/bgempire/bgarmor/wiki/Quickstart-Guide) to learn how to implement BGArmor in your project.

 ## Additional Features

 BGArmor also aims to provide a toolchain of scripts to automate the process of game release, including scripts to create the encrypted data files (using 7-Zip), a blenderplayer icon changer (on Windows) and other.

 ## Wishlist
 Some intended features include: